 The axiom of bad data in, bad data out is old but still holds.
-That is because if the quality of the data is too poor, no amount of analysis can yield any insights.
-Therefore, before initiating data analysis, it is vital to ensure that the information is error-free and up-to-date.
+That's because if the quality of the data is too poor, no amount of analysis can yield any insights.
+Therefore, before initiating data analysis, it's vital to ensure that the information is error-free and up-to-date.

 How do We Define Clean Data

 Clean data simply mean accurate catalog fields that minimize transactional discrepancies, encourage in-depth reporting, and help in implementing standardized categories across the organization.
 Clean data is always an ongoing activity and, contrary to the common belief, is not an outcome.

 So what happens when the quality of the data is poor?